Joelius300/werewolf-circle/planning/concepts/api-to-jwt-to-realtime.md

   - Realtime would allow easy two-way communication
   - Realtime changes would be commited one-by-one
   - API changes can be done one-by-one or in bulk (easier to implement "save" feature)
-  - API is more standard to fetch the roles, put them in a drop down and send a PUT for updating the game
+  - API is more standard to fetch the roles, put them in a drop down and send a PATCH for updating the game

 ## Questions